-The ISR shall not exceed the maximum allowed of 85%.
+The ISR shall not exceed the maximum standard allowed in the PD of 70%.

 8. GATED SUBDIVISION

 Per LDC Section 68.205(g), gated streets are permitted due to the provision that the site is within a street system that does not connect through some type of mixed use center.